imperfectperson-max/bigproject/docs/README.md

 21 June 2025 — Edited the EERD Diagram to make the relationships around the Institution table more meaningful.

 23 June 2025 - Added the answer to the first SQL query problem

+25 June 2025 - Added Jupyter (Python code) notebook to connect to a SQL Server / Microsoft Azure Database to anoymize participants - will later could not connect to the database